About Toyota Cars

 The world leader in hybrid-electric technology Toyota’s Prius was introduced worldwide in 2000 and has sold more than 4 million units in the U.S. Toyota vehicles are sold under five names, including Toyota, Lexus, Hino, Ranz, and Diahatsu and the company also owns portions of Mazda, Subaru, and Isuzu.
 About 18 countries have Toyota production facilities; there are at least six in the U.S., each focused on specific vehicles or components.

-- Toyota Sienna is the most-recalled Toyota vehicle
+- Toyota Tundra is the most-recalled Toyota vehicle

 - Toyota Tercel is the least expensive car from Toyota starting from $ 6,148.00